 Sounds like a lot, right?

-But the massive spike in devices coming online is starting has exhausted the system.
+But the massive spike in devices coming online is starting to exhaust the system.
 We’re running out of numbers.
-Eventually we’ll hit the limit, which could cripple the internet and prevent new devices from going online.
+Eventually, we’ll hit the limit, which could cripple the internet and prevent new devices from going online.

 This is where IPv6 comes in.
 It does essentially the same thing as IPv4, except there are a whole lot more addresses available.
 A public IPv6 address looks like this:

-We won’t have to worry about running out of IPv6 addresses any time soon.
+So, we won’t have to worry about running out of IPv6 addresses any time soon!

 The transition process has been slow.
 The bottleneck primarily lies with internet service providers, but also with data centers and end users.